DJDanl/cpp-docs.pt-br/docs/atl/reference/ipersiststreaminitimpl-class.md

 ### <a name="remarks"></a>Comentários

-A ATL usa o mapa de propriedades do objeto para recuperar essas informações.
+O ATL usa o mapa de propriedade do objeto para recuperar essas informações.

-Consulte [IPersistStreamInit:: Load](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-load) no SDK do Windows.
+Consulte [iPersistStreamInit::Load](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-load) in the Windows SDK.

-##  <a name="save"></a>  IPersistStreamInitImpl::Save
+## <a name="ipersiststreaminitimplsave"></a><a name="save"></a>iPersiststreamInitImpl::Save

 Salva as propriedades do objeto no fluxo especificado.